vlaurenzano/cds-hooks-work/README.md

 ### TODO

-* The CDS service workflow if fully modeled except for a `feedback` endpoint.
+* The CDS service workflow if fully modeled except for the draft `feedback` endpoint.
 This is an endpoint intended for CDS Client (EHRs) to return feedback about whether the card was accepted or ignored.

 * Prefetch queries must currently be specified as raw dicts, some classes and helper methods would ensure validity and ease of use.